top of page

 Telling your child(ren)

-It is your choice if you tell your children about your cancer diagnosis and treatment or not.
+It is your choice if you decide to tell your children about your cancer diagnosis and treatment or not.
 This can be a difficult and sometimes distressing experience.
-Some families prefer not to include the children, while some families find the honesty and openness hugely beneficial.
+Some families prefer not to include the children, while some families find that honesty and openness can be hugely beneficial.

 Make sure you set aside time to tell them, without expectations to go anywhere, or do anything demanding before or after.
 Leave enough time to allow for questions and big emotions to be expressed.